Unlimited PTO: Pros and Cons That Every HR Specialist Should Know

 This way, you’d be able to keep the needle moving, and your absence wouldn’t affect the company’s workflows.

-To put it simply, an unlimited PTO policy removes the limit on employees' ability to take a certain number of leaves in a given year.
-And it’s currently perceived as the most valued benefit for employees.
+To put it simply, unlimited PTO policies remove the limit on employees' ability to take a certain number of leaves in a given year.
+And it's currently perceived as one of the most valued employee benefits for modern workers, especially in conjunction with flexible scheduling options.

 There are a number of benefits to having an unlimited PTO policy for your employees.
 Here are a few important ones worth considering: